 BioTC Builds Momentum with Back-to-Back March Cohorts, Expands into Summer Training Opportunities

-OKLAHOMA CITY, OK — BioTC Oklahoma is building momentum in Oklahoma City’s biotech workforce pipeline, delivering two hands-on training cohorts in March through partnerships with Miles Architecture and Francis Tuttle Technology Center, with a summer cohort now on the horizon planned for July.
+OKLAHOMA CITY, OK — BioTC Oklahoma is building momentum in Oklahoma City’s biotech workforce pipeline, delivering two hands-on training cohorts in March through partnerships with Miles Architecture and Francis Tuttle Technology Center, with expanded summer training opportunities on the horizon for July.

 Over the course of a single month, BioTC brought together both industry professionals and students to step inside a working lab environment, offering a closer look at what it actually takes to design, operate, and succeed in modern biotechnology spaces.